Lakeville, Nova Scotia

-Lakeville is a small village in Kings County, Nova Scotia.
+Lakeville is a community in the Canadian province of Nova Scotia, located in Kings County.

 It sits on the south-facing foot of the North Mountain, five kilometers due north of Coldbrook and is named for Silver Lake, a small lake popular for picnics and fishing.
 Called Lakeville Lake by locals, Silver Lake is believed to be a glacial kettle lake.

 Route 221 is the main thoroughfare.
 The village is surrounded by rich farmland.